 I guess they were very excited to see me as one of them had his phone up and was filming me.
 They then insisted that I join them for tea.
 “I’m heading to Al Ula,” I said “and don’t wish to drive in the dark."

 “It’s on our way don’t worry, you must join us!”
 Even though I am embarrassed to say that the first thought that went through my mind was to run for my life!
-Something nudged me in my heart that this will be an experience of a lifetime.
+However, something nudged me in my heart that this will be an experience of a lifetime.

 After about an hour’s drive, we finally reached their tent which was on the outskirts of a village just outside the main highway towards Al Ula.
 One of the guys introduced me to Abu Abdullah.
 My first impression was that his clothes were extremely clean and tidy for someone hanging out in the desert chopping wood.
 I shook hands with him and was greeted warmly as he invited me into the tent.
 “May God give life to the one who comes to us, the blessing has visited us, welcome people of Bahrain”.
 These are typical Arabic phrases always used when greeting a guest.